-Decree 13/2019 encourages high-tech companies to consider relocation to Vietnam by providing detailed instructions on the process to obtain what is called a “Scientific/Technology Enterprise Certification.”
-With this certification, businesses can take advantage of the strong government incentives in Vietnam.
+A special government policy known as the Decree 13/2019 encourages high-tech companies to relocate to Vietnam by providing access to “Scientific/Technology Enterprise Certification,” which lets businesses take advantage of the strong government incentives in Vietnam.

 Specifically, tax incentives may include up to four years of tax exemptions and a 50% tax break for the following nine years.
 Decree 13 also outlines many credit incentives, and financial support from national science & technology development funds.

 Established in 1998, Hanoi’s Hoa Lac High-tech Park (HHTP) was Vietnam’s first high-tech park and is currently the country’s largest.
 While Vietnam has over 190 industrial parks and plans to increase this number, the park is one of only three national-level high-tech parks, alongside Saigon High-tech Park and Danang High-tech Park.